Kyagara/equinox/test/README.md

 - parallel: Variety of benchmarks to test parallelism.
 Used more as tests than benchmarks.
 - cache: Cache benchmarks for both BigCache and Redis.
-- data: Benchmarks that use data from the live Riot Games API, located in the `data` folder.
+- data: Benchmarks that use data from the live Riot Games API.
-- internal: Focused mainly on Request and Execute/ExecuteRaw and internal client functions.
+- internal: Focused on InternalClient functions.

 Benchmarks should be using a configuration close to the one used in production. `HTTPClient` timeout is disabled as I believe the context should be used instead (the request is even created with `http.NewRequestWithContext(ctx, ...)`).